10 Comedy: Programming

 10 Comedy offers catch-up and encore presentations from Channel 10.
 It features a mix of repeated classic programs, new shows to Australian television, and shows that would make their debut on Australian free-to-air television.

 Most of the classic programming on 10 Comedy comprises 80's, 90's and 2000's comedies and dramas sourced from Paramount Television, CBS Studios and CBS Studios International (via parent company Paramount Global).

 Some of Ten's shows aimed at a younger demographic, most notably Neighbours, were moved to Eleven for the launch of the new channel.
 This was part of Ten's re-branding to target the older demographic.
 The decision to move Neighbours and other shows was to also make way for a new current affairs show in Ten's 6:00–7:00pm timeslot.
 In 2015 Neighbours was Eleven's highest-rating program and the number-one regular Australian program on the digital multichannels, averaging 278,000 viewers.

 On 27 February 2012, Toasted TV was moved from Ten to Eleven due to a number of changes to their morning line-up, which included the launch of Breakfast.
 On 4 November 2013, more of Ten's shows including Totally Wild, Scope, Wurrawhy and Mako: Island of Secrets moved due to the launch of Wake Up and Studio 10.
 Other first-run Australian content on 10 Comedy includes Couch Time, The Loop and Bondi Ink Tattoo.

 On 6 April 2020, a six-hour programming block of Nickelodeon children's content was added to the network, which aired under the Toasted TV branding.
 This ran until 27 September, when children's programming was entirely moved to 10 Shake.

 The network also has ongoing content new and classic film and television brands from Paramount Pictures, DreamWorks Pictures, MTV Entertainment Studios, Miramax and Paramount Players.

 Availability

 10 Comedy is available in 1080i high definition from the network's five metropolitan owned-and-operated stations, TEN Sydney, ATV Melbourne, TVQ Brisbane, ADS Adelaide, and NEW Perth, and available in 1080i high definition on it’s regional owned and operated stations, Regional Victoria GLV/BCV, CTC in Southern New South Wales/Australian Capital Territory, TNQ in Regional Queensland, and NRN in Northern New South Wales.

-The channel is also available to regional Australia viewers through Seven West Media's owned-and-operated stations SGS/SCN in Spencer Gulf and Broken Hill, MGS/LRS in eastern South Australia, WIN Television owned and operated stations MDN in Griffith and the MIA.
+The channel is also available to regional Australia viewers through Southern Cross Media Group's owned and operated stations SGS/SCN in Spencer Gulf and Broken Hill, MGS/LRS in eastern South Australia, WIN Television’s owned and operated stations MDN in Griffith and the MIA.
 Digital joint venture stations WDT in regional Western Australia, TDT in Tasmania, DTD in Darwin, and CDT in Remote Central & Eastern Australia also carry 10 Comedy.